Itaú Asset says Brazilians eyeing more foreign assets

 Investors are demanding funds with little or no exposure to hard commodities - which make up the bulk of Brazil's flagship exports, said Nagai.

-Governmental intervention is seen as increasing with the recent implementation of tax and credit relief that favored some sectors at the expense of others, Nagai added.
+Governmental intervention is seen as increasing with the recent implementation of tax and credit relief that favoured some sectors at the expense of others, Nagai added.

 Another asset class in which Corchaki expects robust demand is ETFs, which represent less than 1 percent of average daily trading volume on the Sao Paulo Stock Exchange.